ix-56h/ix-56h.github.io/_posts/how-to-make-a-tokenizer/2020-06-01-how-to-make-a-tokenizer.md

 ---
-title: How to make a elegant tokenizer in C
+title: [EN] How to make a elegant tokenizer in C
 date: 2020-06-01 12:45:00 +07:00
-tags: [tokenizer, lexer, parser, shell, C]
+tags: [english, tokenizer, lexer, parser, shell, C]
 description: Implementation of a tokenizer in a Shell Parser context in C.
 ---